-Hibiscus-Lime Iced Tea – also called jamaica – is a fruity, tangy summer beverage.
-It’s a great alternative to ice tea and also makes excellent ice pops!
+Hibiscus Iced Tea – also called agua de jamaica – is a fruity, tangy summer beverage.
+It’s a great alternative to regular iced tea and also makes excellent ice pops!

 How to Make Hibiscus Iced Tea

 - Dried hibiscus flowers – find these online or at your local Mexican grocery and bulk grocers.

 - Granulated sugar

 - unbleached tea bags to steep hibiscus petals or fine mesh strainer